 We are well aware that when a difficult situation arises with your employers, you are likely to be distraught and require urgent advice.
-This may be against a background of bullying and harassment, redundancy, disciplinary proceedings, performance allegations, sickness, discrimination, settlement agreements, gross misconduct, constructive dismissal, unfair dismissal, resignation, a contractual dispute or for any other matter.
+This may be against a background of bullying and harassment, redundancy, disciplinary proceedings, performance allegations, sickness, discrimination, settlement agreements, gross misconduct, constructive dismissal, unfair dismissal, resignation, sexual harassment, a contractual dispute or for any other matter.

 We are pleased to offer free initial employment law advice in relation to your enquiry, wherever you are based in the UK.
 The initial advice will cover the assessment of your case or query, usually by phone and/or email.
 There are a number of ways of contacting us:-

 - please call us on 020 7100 5256;

 - complete the contact form below to submit your enquiry;

 - complete and return the full EMPLOYMENT QUESTIONNAIRE where you can also upload documents.
 This should preferably be completed where you wish us to consider your case in more detail.